kimbente/mass_balance_ConvNP/README.md

 [NASA visualisation](https://svs.gsfc.nasa.gov/31158/):

 This animation shows **gravitational mass balance (gmb)** of the AIS (Antarctic ice sheet) over time.
 Note: This visualisation is relative to 2012, i.e. the cumulative mass loss/mass gain is presented.
 The line plot on the left shows gigatonnes [gt] and the visualisation on the right shows meters water equivalent.
 The data also originates from Gravity Recovery and Climate Experiment (GRACE) twin satellites and GRACE Follow-On (GRACE-FO) twin satellites, but processes by JPL.
 A mass loss of 142 gt/year is reported.
-The visualisation is probably based on a JPL GRACE product (L2 or mascon).
+The visualisation is based on a JPL GRACE (MASCON CRI GRID RL06.1 V3).

 [GFZ/COST-G visualisation](https://gravis.gfz-potsdam.de/ais)